-Breast Implant Replacement involves a few simple steps.
+Breast implant replacement involves a few simple steps.
 The previous incision can often be used.
 The existing breast implants are removed.
 The capsule is inspected, and often modified, to accommodate the new breast implants.
 Malposition of the previous breast implants can often be addressed before the new breast implants are inserted.
-Recovery is usually just a few days, and the post operative pain is significantly less when compared to the recovery after primary breast augmentation.
-Reasons for Breast Implant Replacement include:
+Recovery is usually just a few days, and the postoperative pain is often significantly less when compared to the recovery after primary breast augmentation.

 - Changing Breast Implant Size: The most common reason for breast implant replacement is to change size.
-While increasing the volume of the breasts is most common, decreasing the size of the breast is also possible.
-The surgery to increase the size of the breast implants is usually simpler, faster and less painful than the original Breast Augmentation.
-Often enlarging the breast pocket (a capsulotomy) is required to make room for the larger breast implants.
-When reducing the size of the breast implants, the breast pocket is usually reduced with a capsulorrhaphy.
-For large decreases in volume, a Breast Lift may be needed to support the breast in a youthful position.
+While increasing the volume of the breasts is most common, decreasing the size of the breasts is also possible.
+The surgery to increase the size of the breast implants is usually simpler, faster, and less painful than the original breast augmentation.
+Oftentimes, enlarging the breast pocket (a capsulotomy) is required to make room for the larger breast implants.
+When reducing the size of breast implants, the breast pocket is usually reduced with a capsulorrhaphy.
+For large decreases in volume, a breast lift may be needed to support the breasts in a youthful position.

 - Breast Implant Deflation: A non-elective reason for breast implant replacement is breast implant deflation.
 When a breast implant leaks, it should be removed.
 Most often, the defective breast implant is immediately replaced with a new implant.
-If you have deflated breast implant, be certain to check your Breast Implant Warranty to see if you are eligible for financial assistance or a free replacement breast implant.
+If you have a deflated breast implant, be certain to check your breast implant warranty to see if you are eligible for financial assistance or a free replacement breast implant.
 Breast implant warranty information is available below, but be certain to check with your manufacturer for the latest details, as coverage changes from time to time.

 Breast Implant Removal

-Breast Implant Removal may be elective or emergent.
-Elective reasons from breast implant removal include:
+Breast implant removal may be elective or emergent.
+Elective reasons for breast implant removal include:

-- No longer desiring breast augmentation: Sometimes the desire for breast augmentation fades.
-If your breast implants are relatively small, and your breast volume is good, the result of breast implant removal is often good.
-On the other hand, if you have large breast implants, and very little breast tissue, skin laxity can be a problem, and a mastopexy may be needed.
+- No Longer Desiring Breast Augmentation: Sometimes, the desire for breast augmentation fades.
+If your breast implants are relatively small, and your breast volume is good, the result of breast implant removal is often good, as well.
+On the other hand, if you have large breast implants and very little breast tissue, skin laxity can be a problem, and a mastopexy (breast lift) may be needed.

-- Breasts got bigger: After pregnancy or if you gain weight, sometime the natural breast tissue enlarges.
+- Breasts Got Bigger: After pregnancy or if you gain weight, sometimes the natural breast tissue enlarges.
 Removing the breast implants may be enough to reduce your breast volume back to a more comfortable size without the need for a breast reduction or breast lift.